ghacks Technology News

 Backup To Email

 It is however tempting to use it because several email providers like Yahoo and Gmail are offering Gigabytes of storage which can be put to good use.
-I guess it also depends on your line upload speed if you consider this a good alternative.
+I guess it also depends on your line's upload speed to consider this a good alternative.

 Backup To Email is a great, easy to use software that creates backups of files and folders that you have selected and sends them to one of your email accounts.
-Configuration is pretty straightforward, all you need to do is setup at least one email account including SMTP and authentication if necessary.
+Configuration is pretty straightforward: all you need to do is setup at least one email account. to do so, you add your email address, the outgoing server, as well as your username and password.

 A new right-click option called Backup to Email is then available whenever you right-click a folder or file.
 The default email account configured can be selected right away while all other possible accounts that you have added to Backup to Email are available in the Send To menu.